sigbla/sigbla-app/README.md

 Sigbla fixes this by:

-* Providing an easy to use table structure for data
+* Providing an easy-to-use table structure for data
 * With programming residing in source code files
 * And letting you view the data through views